fxnai/fxn-llm-js/README.md

 Use local LLMs in your browser and Node.js apps.
 This package is designed to patch `OpenAI` and `Anthropic` clients for running inference locally, using predictors hosted on [Function](https://fxn.ai/explore).

 > [!IMPORTANT]
-> This package is still a work-in-progress, and will remain in alpha until browser support is added (see #1).
+> This package is still a work-in-progress, so the API could change drastically between **all** releases.

 > [!CAUTION]
 > **Never embed access keys client-side (i.e. in the browser)**.
 Instead, create a proxy URL in your backend.